 Baptism, Confirmation & Reception

 The sacrament of Holy Baptism is offered on significant Sundays of the year.
 Confirmation and Reception are offered once a year, when our bishop visits.
 These are means of joining our church or growing into one’s baptismal promises.
-Contact our Rector, Nicholas Beasley, for more information.
+Contact the church office for more information.